BC Mining Properties is a privately owned mineral property and exploration company focused in British Columbia, Canada

 Bonaparte Mine Portal - Circa 2015

-BC Mining Properties is focused on two deposit types within the Bonaparte Property;
+BC Mining Properties is focused on two deposit types within the Bonaparte Property.

-The 1st is Copper-Gold (Cu-Au) Porphyry.
-BC Mining Properties believes that the potential of Bonaparte may never be fully realized until it can be explored for its Cu-Au porphyry potential through drilling.
+BC Mining Properties believes the potential of Bonaparte may never be fully realized until it can be explored for its Cu-Au porphyry potential through drilling.

-This is supported by compelling geophysical data indicating a large intrusive body at depth with the attributes of a classic porphyry, located approximately 1 km South x Southeast of the original Discovery Zone.
-A smaller zone also appears below the original Discovery Zone at depth.
-The data indicates the larger southerly body begins near the surface and gradually increases in size to approximately 3 km wide x 2 km length at approximately 275m depth then gradually decreases in size to a depth of approximately 500m, which is the extent of the data.
+Geophysical data indicates the larger southerly body begins near the surface and gradually increases in size to approximately 3 km wide x 2 km length at approximately 275m depth then gradually decreases in size to a depth of 500m, which is the extent of the data.

-The 2nd deposit type is Shear-Hosted Gold (Au) in Quartz Veins;
+The 2nd deposit type is Shear-Hosted Gold (Au) in Quartz Veins.

 BONAPARTE - LEARN MORE